 Thank you for attending this important program.
 Please use the information in your participant manuals as a reference for yourself, your families, your co-workers, and your organizations.
+Especially important is to follow-up on the self-care and stress management plans generated in today's training.
+Also, consider talking to your employer, union, or organization about the value of addressing these important issues.
 The activities that you have completed today should help you on the road to resilience.
 Remember, addressing stress, trauma, and overall mental health is an essential step in our journey to health, safety, and well being.